Diocese of Arkhangelsk: History

 Kholmogory and Vazhsky Diocese Council established by decree in 1682, was composed of the north-eastern part of the territory of the Novgorod metropolis, the city of Arkhangelsk and Holmogory with counties, Kevrol, Mezen, Kola, Pustozersk, Vaga, a quarter Vazhsky to award a Ustyanovskimi parishes, the Solovetsky monastery.

-Originally chair was in Kholmogory (1682–1762 gg.), The first head of the Diocese – St. Athanasius (Lyubimov) (March 1682 – September 1702).
+Originally the see was in Kholmogory (1682–1762 gg.), The first head of the diocese was St. Athanasius (Lyubimov) (March 1682 – September 1702).

-In 1732 the diocese was renamed "Arkhangelsk and Kholmogory".
+In 1732 the diocese was renamed Arkhangelsk and Kholmogory.

-In 1762 the bishop's diocesan administration and authorities were finally transferred to Arkhangelsk (1702 – voivodship, from 1708 – the provincial capital).
+In 1762 the bishop's diocesan administration and authorities were transferred to Arkhangelsk (a voivodship from 1702 and provincial capital from 1708).

-By state in 1764 the diocese awarded 8th place among the 15 dioceses of class III.
+By state in 1764 the diocese was ranked 8th among the 15 class III dioceses.

-On October 6, 1995 by the decision of the Holy Synod of the Russian Orthodox Church the Syktyvkar diocese was established.
-On December 27 – Diocese of Murmansk, Arkhangelsk and then was called and Kholmogory.
+On October 6, 1995, by the decision of the Holy Synod of the Russian Orthodox Church, the Syktyvkar diocese was established.
+On December 27 the Diocese of Murmansk was established, later called Arkhangelsk and Kholmogory.

-December 27, 2011 from the diocese have been allocated Kotlas and Naryan-Mar diocese, with whom Arkhangelsk diocese became part of the newly formed Metropolis of Arkhangelsk.
+On December 27, 2011, the Kotlas and Naryan-Mar diocese was established, and the Arkhangelsk diocese became part of the newly formed Metropolis of Arkhangelsk.